-Adding UTM tracking codes to website links is a great way to bolster the capabilities of Google Analytics, shore up data gaps, and better understand your visitors.
+Adding UTM tracking codes to your website links are a great way to bolster the capabilities of Google Analytics, shore up data gaps, and better understand your visitors.

 The potential challenge lies in the execution.